[CONTACT]

 changes in 2005, an upper chamber, the Senate, was reinstated.
 The

 House of Assembly is the lower chamber of Parliament.
-In 1987 Mugabe

-the 1990 election the second-placed party, Edgar Tekere's Zimbabwe
+election since independence—in the 1990 election the second-placed

-Unity Movement (ZUM), obtained 20% of the vote.
+party, Edgar Tekere's Zimbabwe Unity Movement (ZUM), obtained 20% of

 Politics